awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 When you run `AWS-RunPatchBaseline`, you can target managed nodes using their ID or tags\.
 SSM Agent and Patch Manager then evaluate which patch baseline to use based on the patch group value that you added to the managed node\.

 You create a patch group by using Amazon Elastic Compute Cloud \(Amazon EC2\) tags\.
-Unlike other tagging scenarios across Systems Manager, a patch group *must* be defined with the tag key: **Patch Group**\.
+Unlike other tagging scenarios across Systems Manager, a patch group *must* be defined with the either the tag key `Patch Group` or `PatchGroup`\.
 The key is case\-sensitive\.
-You can specify any value, for example "web servers," but the key must be **Patch Group**\.
+You can specify any value to help you identify and target the resources in that group, for example "web servers" or "US\-EAST\-PROD", but the key must be `Patch Group` or `PatchGroup`\.

 After you create a patch group and tag managed nodes, you can register the patch group with a patch baseline\.
 Registering the patch group with a patch baseline ensures that the nodes within the patch group use the rules defined in the associated patch baseline\.